Jamie McGuinness, Project Himalaya owner-guide with a wild yak skull and horns

 Day 4 - drive Skyu, trek Harmochen

-Today we pass the remains of old hermitage caves high on the opposite cliffs.
-Inside are the remains of tiny caves where lamas once sat in meditation, living platforms carved in rock.
+We pass the remains of old hermitage caves high on the opposite cliffs.
+Inside are the remains of tiny caves where lamas once sat in meditation, platforms carved in rock.
 Look also at the chortens - inside are piles of tiny 'tsatsas', the remains of ashes of the departed formed into tiny clay figurines.
-As soon as the valley widens we spot the old fort on the hill above Markha village, and then, on the other side of the hill is our camp on the banks of the Markha river.
-Long ago invaders from what is now Pakistan coveted the high grazing and livestock of Nyimaling, thus the Markha valley was at one time heavily fortified.

-After tea we ascend to explore the local gompa, the inside dark and chang smelling; and check out the ornate carved silver barley beer holders in front of the village lamas chair.
-Look, and look again, the more you look the more you will see.
+After afternoon tea do wander up to the local gompa, the view is satisfying while inside is dark and chang-smelling.
+Look, and look again, the more you look, the more you will see.

 Fields and villages in the Markha Valley - Jamie